• Skip to primary navigation

 • Pour olive oil in a large pot.

-• Add minced garlic and chopped onion in pot and saute until translucent and soft.
+• Add the chopped onion to the pot and saute until translucent and soft.
 Do not brown!!
 This is very important.
+Then add the garlic and cook for 1-2 minutes until fragrant.

 • Place tomatoes in a blender or food processor and blend about 5-10 seconds until smooth and pureed.